-Throat cancer happens when cells grow in an uncontrolled way in part of the throat.
+Throat cancer occurs when cells grow in an uncontrolled way in part of the throat.
 Treatment is possible, but the outlook will depend on where cancer starts and how soon a person receives a diagnosis.

-It can affect the larynx (voice box) and either the upper or lower part of the pharynx (throat).
+Throat cancer can affect the larynx (voice box) and either the upper or lower part of the pharynx (throat).
 As cancer spreads, it may grow into nearby tissues.
 However, the name of the cancer will always depend on where it starts.

-This article will look at some common types, causes, symptoms, and treatments of throat cancer and the outlook for someone with a diagnosis.
+This article will look at some common symptoms, types, causes, and treatments of throat cancer and the outlook for someone with a diagnosis.